Alliedium/awesome-kubernetes/11-nginx-ingress/README.md

 - All the tools used in examples from https://github.com/Alliedium/springboot-api-rest-example/tree/master/.k8s are installed

-## 1. Reaching Nginx Hello World pod via HTTP from local VM
+## 1. Exposing service via HTTP mode within intranet
 ### Install NGINX Ingress controller via Helm
 Make sure that your current context points to the correct cluster (use `kubectl ctx`) and then